yangjerrica/Molecular-Weight-Calcuation-game/README.md

 - As a user, I want to be able to add points to the animal's satisfaction percentage.

-- As a user, I want to be able to add molecules to the file and save it.
+- As a user, I want to be able to add molecules to the file and save it in the middle of the game.

-- As a user, I want to be able to load the molecules I added.
+- As a user, I want to be able to load the molecules I added in the middle of the game.

-- As a user, I want to be able to restart or quit the game.
+- As a user, I want to be able to quit the game in the middle of the game.